 Air Cargo at John F. Kennedy International Airport

 John F. Kennedy International Airport (JFK) is a leading international air cargo center.
-The facility has more than four million square feet of office and warehouse space dedicated to cargo operations serving the NY/NJ region, and capacity continues to expand.
-Substantial investment has consolidated and streamlined cargo movement at the airport.
+The facility has nearly four million square feet of office and warehouse space dedicated to cargo operations serving the NY/NJ region, and is served by passenger airlines, all-cargo airlines and by integrators that move international and domestic cargo.

 The region's biggest and busiest air cargo airport easily accommodates long-haul direct and nonstop international/transcontinental traffic.
 Located on Jamaica Bay in Queens, New York, the airport is just 7 miles from LaGuardia Airport (LGA), 20 miles from Newark International and 15 miles from downtown Manhattan.